-In the western Arctic, ocean heat content in the upper 100 m is greater in observed profiles than in the UH8to2 simulated counterparts, with the difference being sufficient to melt 70 cm of sea ice per m^2 .
-However, the seasonal evolution of the observed and modeled temperature profiles are very different.
-In observations, the winter mixed layer stays above 40 m depth in March, allowing the majority of heat associated with the Pacific Summer Water temperature maximum to remain insulated from the ocean surface.
+heat associated with the Pacific Summer Water temperature maximum to remain insulated from the ocean surface.
 In contrast, the model mixed layer reaches nearly 80 m of depth in March.
-Comparing the difference in heat content in the upper ocean in both the models and observation from March to October, we find that the change in heat content over this time period is approximately equal in both the model and observations, with both temperature profiles losing enough heat to melt 31 cm of ice per m^2 .
-Thus, while the upper ocean dynamics are very different between the model and observations, the impact on ice ocean fluxes is apparently identical.
+Comparing the difference in heat content in the upper ocean in both the model and observations from March to October, we find that the change in heat content over this time period is approximately equal in both the model and observations, with both temperature profiles losing enough heat to melt 31 cm of ice per m.
+Thus, while the upper-ocean dynamics are very different between the model and observations, the impact on ice ocean fluxes is apparently identical.
 For reference, the average integrated UH8to2 bottom melt rate from November through February is 3.4 cm in the western Arctic and 25 cm in the east.
 Not all available heat melts ice, as some may be used to warm ice to the freezing temperature, lost to the atmosphere, or advected laterally.

-In both the eastern and western Arctic, the UH8to2 mixed layer deepens more than in the synoptic observations.
-To understand the mechanism driving this deepening, we consider two potential factors: the net surface freshwater flux and the ice-ocean stress (scaled here by the ice concentration).
-In both the eastern and western deployments, the net surface freshwater flux is mostly negative, reflecting the loss of surface fresh water to sea ice formation.
-In other words, the upper ocean salinity increases due to brine rejection.
-Brine rejection results in increased density of the surface mixed layer, potentially leading to convection that causes the mixed layer to deepen.
-An additional process which may deepen the ocean mixed layer is wind forcing.
+In both the eastern and western Arctic, UH8to2 winter mixed layers tend to deepen more than in synoptic observations (Fig. 16).
+To understand the mechanism driving this deepening, we consider two potential factors across all ITP deployments: the net surface freshwater flux and the ice-ocean stress (scaled here by the ice concentration).
+In the winter, brine rejection leads to a saltier surface layer across the Arctic, leading to negative freshwater flux (Hunke et al., 2015).
+This increased salinity results in increased density of the surface mixed layer, potentially leading to convection that causes the mixed layer to deepen.
+Wind forcing may also deepen the winter mixed layer.
 In the ice-covered ocean, storms result in inertial oscillations within the sea ice (Brenner et al., 2021; Cole et al., 2018).
-The 20 minute coupling of the ice, ocean, and atmospheric fields in the UH8to2 allows realistic inertial oscillations to develop (Roberts et al., 2015).
+The 20 min coupling of the ice, ocean, and atmospheric fields in the UH8to2 allows realistic inertial oscillations to develop (Roberts et al., 2015).
 As the ocean mixed layer responds to the stress induced by the sea ice, shear at the base of the mixed layer increases.
 This shear can lead to instabilities, and ultimately cause deepening of the mixed layer.